-Forty-two years ago today, the U.S. lost one of the greatest soldiers it's ever known.
+On May 28, 1971, the U.S. lost one of the greatest soldiers it's ever known.
 He just so happened to be a movie star, too.
-Originally published May 2012.

 We know a few great stories about movie stars who put their careers on hold to heroically serve their country in wartime – Jimmy Stewart and Elvis Presley to name just two.
 But Audie Murphy was a little different.
-He first served in the Armed Forces, and his illustrious movie career followed.
+He first served in the Armed Forces, and then began his illustrious movie career.

 That didn't stop Murphy.
 When he turned 17, he headed down to the enlistment office and lied about his age.
 But as a young man who was small and underweight, he was rejected by branch after branch of the military.
 Finally, the U.S. Army took him… and tried to send him to cooking school.
 Murphy insisted on combat training, and again he got his wish.

-In less than three years, Audie Murphy, the underweight, underage enlistee, would become the most decorated soldier of World War II.
+In less than three years, the underweight, underage enlistee, would become the most decorated soldier of World War II.

 When Murphy returned to the U.S. at the end of the war, he became an instant celebrity – thanks to Life magazine's cover photo declaring him "Most Decorated Soldier" – and was lured to Hollywood for a movie career.
 The inexperienced actor didn't strike box office gold right away, but his acting skill increased over time.When his autobiography, To Hell and Back, was made into a movie – with Murphy starring as himself – his cinematic legend was cemented.

-Murphy went on to star in dozens of movies, and also launched a successful songwriting career, with stars like Dean Martin and Porter Wagoner recording his compositions.
-He also helped fellow veterans by speaking out about PTSD, then a taboo subject despite its prevalence among returning soldiers.
+Murphy went on to star in dozens of movies, and also launched a successful songwriting career, with such stars as Dean Martin and Porter Wagoner recording his compositions.
+He also helped fellow veterans by speaking out about Post-Traumatic Stress Disorder (PTSD), then a taboo subject despite its prevalence among returning soldiers.